HR Mavericks

 A PTO or paid time off payout occurs when an employee is paid for their unused paid time off either at the time of termination or during their employment.

-Why Is Understanding PTO Payouts Important for HR Professionals?
+Understanding PTO Payouts

 It’s important for HR professionals to understand PTO payouts so they can create, follow and enforce a clear policy for all employees.
 Some states also have laws that require PTO and vacation to be paid at the employee’s particular rate.